Like all pets, guinea pigs can get a bit smelly every now and again.

 This is the same condition that can occur in sheep if they are not sheared or crutched (when wool around the tail and rear legs is cut) regularly.

-This condition is most prevalent in summer months when the temperature is warm, so it’s crucial you keep your guinea pig and their habitat clean.
+This condition is most prevalent in summer months when the temperature is warm, so it’s crucial you keep your cavy and their habitat clean.

-Lastly, you might have to bathe your guinea pig if they become a bit smelly, especially if they’re elderly or sick and unable to groom themselves properly.
+Lastly, you might have to bathe your cavy if they become a bit smelly, especially if they’re elderly or sick and unable to groom themselves properly.

 Long-haired breeds may also need help keeping clean with a guinea pig bath.